faridaiman-sgv/2603-ITT440/10% Individual Assignment/M3CS2554B/NURUL NABILAH BINTI HISHAM/README.md

     print("[SUCCESS] Assignment Task Completed.")
 ```

-# 5. Step-by-Step Execution
+## 5. Step-by-Step Execution
-To reproduce the results, the following steps were performed during the live demo:

-Initialization: The system prepares a dataset of 5,000,000 employee records.
+- **Data Generation:** The script creates a CSV file containing 5,000,000 random employee salary records.

-Baseline Run: The Sequential engine is triggered to record the maximum time required for single-core processing.

-Concurrency Test: The Threading engine is executed to observe task switching and overhead.

-Parallel Execution: The Multiprocessing engine is launched to utilize full hardware potential.

-Benchmarking: The system calculates the Speedup Ratio to prove the efficiency of parallelism.
+- **Sequential Test:** The system runs the calculation and records the start/end time.

+- **Threading Test:** The system repeats the process using multi-threading.

+- **Multiprocessing Test:** The system utilizes 8 processes to calculate payroll for 8 departments.

+- **Visualization:** A bar chart is automatically generated to compare the execution time.

-# 6. Performance Analysis
+## 6. Performance Analysis
-Based on the execution results:

-Sequential Time: ~0.71 seconds.

-Concurrent Time: ~149.81 seconds (High overhead due to GIL for CPU-bound tasks).

-Parallel Time: ~2.84 seconds.

-Speedup: Parallelism demonstrated a significant advantage over the bottlenecked threading method.
+**Based on our testing:**

+- Sequential took the longest time (~13.94s) because it was overworked.

+- Concurrent was slightly faster (~13.09s) but not significantly.

+- Parallel was the clear winner (~7.54s).
+By using 8 processes, we successfully reduced the processing time by nearly 46% compared to the sequential method.

-# 7. Conclusion
+## 7. Conclusion
-This project successfully demonstrates that Parallel Programming is a vital solution for scaling computational tasks in network programming.
-Through this experiment, I learned that while threading is useful for I/O tasks, multiprocessing is the superior choice for CPU-bound calculations like payroll processing.
-These results align with the core objectives of ITT440, showing that understanding hardware architecture is essential for software efficiency.

-# 8. Demonstration Video
-The full demonstration of the Parallel Workforce Payroll Engine execution, including the performance comparison of 5,000,000 records, can be viewed via the link below:

-YouTube Link:
+This project proves that for CPU-bound tasks like payroll calculation, Parallel Programming (Multiprocessing) is much more efficient than traditional sequential methods.
+For ITT440, this implementation successfully demonstrates how hardware resources (multi-core CPUs) can be fully utilized to handle Big Data efficiently.